jtilly/knitroR/README.md

 1. I define the objective function in R.

-2. Using Rcpp, I then pass the R objective function on to the C++ code
+2. Using Rcpp, I then pass the R objective function on to the C++ code via

 ```
 knitroCpp(fcts, x0, m, nnzJ, jacIndexCons, jacIndexVars, options, optionsFile)